redis/redis-doc/topics/replication.md

 not allow partial resynchronizations, so now `PSYNC` is used instead.

 As already said, slaves are able to automatically reconnect when the master-slave link goes down for some reason.
 If the master receives multiple concurrent slave synchronization requests, it performs a single background save in order to serve all of them.

+Replication ID explained
+---

+In the previous section we said that if two instances have the same replication ID and replication offset, they have exactly the same data.
+However it is useful to understand what exctly is the replication ID, and why instances have actually two replication IDs the main ID and the secondary ID.

+A replication ID basically marks a given *history* of the data set.
+Every time an instance restarts from scratch as a master, or a slave is promoted to master, a new replication ID is generated for this instance.
+The slaves connected to a master will inherit its replication ID after the handshake.
+So two instances with the same ID are related by the fact that they hold the same data, but potentially at a different time.
+It is the offset that works as a logical time to understand, for a given history (replication ID) who holds the most updated data set.

+For instance if two instances A and B have the same replication ID, but one with offset 1000 and one with offset 1023, it means that the first lacks certain commands applied to the data set.
+It also means that A, by applying just a few commands, may reach exactly the same state of B.

+The reason why Redis instances have two replication IDs is because of slaves that are promoted to masters.
+After a failover, the promoted slave requires to still remember what was its past replication ID, because such replication ID was the one of the former master.
+In this way, when other slaves will synchronize with the new master, they will try to perform a partial resynchronization using the old master replication ID.
+This will work as expected, becuase when the slave is promoted to master it sets its secondary ID to its main ID, remembering what was the offset when this ID switch happend.
+Later it will select a new random replication ID, because a new history begins.
+When handling the new slaves connecting, the master will match their IDs and offsets both with the current ID and the secondary ID (up to a given offset, for safety).
+In short this means that after a failover, slaves connecting to the new promoted master don't have to perform a full sync.

+In case you wonder why a slave promoted to master needs to change its replication ID after a failover: it is possible that the old master is still working as a master because of some network partition: retaining the same replication ID would violate the fact that the same ID and same offset of any two random instances mean they have the same data set.

 Diskless replication
 ---